hogofogo/Toxic/README.md

 ## Training

 In the mean time, I ran a model prediction on a sample and there's work to be done.
-First, the model output is probabilities, not binary values and it appears that Keras deprecated the conversion of probability outputs to binary values.
+First, the model output is probabilities, not binary values and it appears that Keras deprecated the conversion of probability outputs to binary values - not a problem, but will require a careful choice of threshold, and possibly separate for each label type if I decide to run separate trainings for each label type, like the below.

-Next I undersampled non-toxic comments to make labels more balanced; this proved helpful.
-I built a dataset split approx 1:2 (all toxic comments and 2/3 random non-toxic comments) and trained it with 94 percent accuracy; mind that the baseline changed from ~90 percent non-toxic to ~65 percent non-toxic).
-It still remains skewed with respect to individual label types, but much less.

 I ran training separately for each label type on 1 epoch with this results:
 0: 0.8952